 It has also highlighted avenues where these projects could benefit from closer partnerships to achieve even more successful outcomes.
 We hope to engage organisations and residents further, through a drive to divert good food that is currently wasted, back into the community and to those who may need it.”

-Two successful consultation workshops run by Sustainable Merton in 2017 have informed the development of Merton's Food Poverty Action plan.
-We were able to:
+Two successful consultation workshops run by Sustainable Merton in 2017 helped to inform the development of Merton's Food Poverty Action plan.
+From these, we were able to:

 Analyse and better understand factors affecting food poverty